 - Process our progress through a guided writing assignment

 After completing workshops, women have written for major publications, launched their own blogs, or continued to write in their journals.
 Others have simply enjoyed trying something new.
+All participants will receive a recording of the workshop.

 “The workshop provided a safe and inspiring space to think about my own writing, and hear from other travelers and writers.
 I came away with some concrete tools, and an idea or two for future pieces!” – Rachel Romesburg Rice